Risk Awareness in HTN Planning: Uncertainty and Risk in a Broader Perspective

-Risk attitudes of decision makers are determined by utility functions.
-In particular, each decision maker has a strictly monotonically non-decreasing utility function that transforms the real-valued outcomes into real-valued utilities.
-The decision maker always tries to maximise his/her expected utility under a set of axioms.
+The risk attitudes of decision-makers are determined by utility functions.
+In particular, each decision-maker has a strictly monotonically non-decreasing utility function that transforms the real-valued outcomes into real-valued utilities.
+The decision-maker always tries to maximise his/her expected utility under a set of axioms.

-For decision makers who are not risk sensitive, i.e., they are risk neutral, the utility function is linear, and, thus, their behavior is reward maximisation (in gain domains) or cost minimisation (in loss, i.e., cost-based domains).
-On the other hand, if the decision maker is risk sensitive, their utility function is non-linear, for instance it could be exponential.
-If the utility function is concave, the decision maker is risk averse, while if the utility function is convex, the decision maker is risk seeking.
-Such utility functions express the static risk attitude of decision makers.
+For decision-makers who are not risk-sensitive, i.e., they are risk neutral, the utility function is linear, and, thus, their behaviour is reward maximisation (in gain domains) or cost minimisation (in loss, i.e., cost-based domains).
+On the other hand, if the decision-maker is risk-sensitive, their utility function is non-linear; for instance, it could be exponential.
+If the utility function is concave, the decision-maker is risk-averse, while if the utility function is convex, the decision-maker is risk-seeking.
+Such utility functions express the static risk attitude of decision-makers.

-To model dynamic risk attitudes, a different type of utility functions should be used.
-For example, Bell~\cite{bell1988one} and Bell and Fishburn~\cite{bell2001strong} discuss a class of utility functions that can be used to express the switch in the decision maker's attitude with the change of his/her wealth level.
+A different type of utility function should be used to model dynamic risk attitudes.
+For example, Bell~\cite{bell1988one} and Bell and Fishburn~\cite{bell2001strong} discuss a class of utility functions that can be used to express the switch in the decision-maker's attitude with the change of his/her wealth level.
 The utility functions belonging to this class are called $m$-switch utility functions, where $m$ is the number of switches in the attitude.
 Then, the zero-switch utility functions are the utility functions that express static risk attitudes.
-The mostly used utility function from this class is the one-switch utility function, which expresses that for every pair of alternatives whose ranking is not independent of the wealth level, there exists a wealth level above which one alternative is preferred, below which the other is preferred.
+The most commonly used utility function from this class is the one-switch utility function, which expresses that for every pair of alternatives whose ranking is not independent of the wealth level, a wealth level exists above which one alternative is preferred, below which the other is preferred.
 This utility function is a linear combination of linear and exponential utility functions~\cite{liu2008exact,zeng2014risk}.
 In addition to the studies that focus on wealth-dependent risk attitudes, there are studies that focus on studying utility functions that are dependent on other factors.
 For example, one can find utility functions for history-dependent risk awareness in~\cite{dillenberger2015history}.